22 Places Where Clean Eating Doesn’t Feel Like a Chore

 Multiple locations; beyondsushi.com

-This quirky Scandinavian-inspired fast-casual spot is entirely dairy-free and USDA-certified organic, plus it uses low-glycemic bread for its sandwiches (the wild caught salmon with vegan cream “cheese” tastes as good as an old-school bagel and lox).
-Breakfast includes cinnamon rolls made from almond meal, quinoa porridge and probiotic coconut yogurt.
-Plus, if a juice cleanse is your thing this year, you can currently nab a free upgrade on the house line of detox elixirs.
+This sleek fast-casual spot with locations in NYC and Miami is entirely dairy-free and certified organic, plus it uses low-glycemic bread for its sandwiches (the wild-caught salmon sandwich with vegan cream cheese tastes as good as an old-school bagel and lox).
+Breakfast includes “probably the world’s best” avocado toasts, superfood-infused hot oatmeal, and coconut cashew yogurt.
+Oh, and Dr Smood’s coffee is pesticide-free, has low acidity and changes seasonally.

 Multiple locations; drsmood.com

 Nothing on this ultra-fresh Israeli menu by executive chef Emily Brekke is fried, and everything is made fresh in-house daily.
 Dishes are very vegetable-forward (with many vegetarian and vegan options) and there are no preservatives or processed foods.
 A few of Mint Kitchen’s most popular dishes include the green baked falafel plate (baked falafel, salad and bread for a super-filling dish that uses minimal oil), the golden cauliflower, the magical falafel-crusted salmon and Mint’s best-selling Kibbutz Salad.

 83 University Pl.; mintkitch.com